wtfplutolol/zzboard-public/README.md

 Upload system.png and splash.png to the root of this repo and they will appear above automatically.

 License
-MIT — free to use, modify and share.
+MIT — free to use, modify and share